MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/samples/acrylic.md

 As a different option, Acrylic blurs a static background like the photos above beforehand.
 The rounded plates on top of the photos act as stencil windows to make the pre-blurred image visible in that area.

-For more information have a look at the [Acrylic layer system](acrylic.md).

 ## See also